AiJared/Generative_Adversarial_Network/README.md

 ## How to Use:

-Replace 'path/to/your/image/directory' with the path to your image dataset Ensure images are in .png, .jpg, or .jpeg format Images will be automatically resized to 64x64 pixels
+Replace 'path/to/your/image/directory' with the path to your image dataset.
+Ensure images are in .png, .jpg, or .jpeg format.
+Images will be automatically resized to 64x64 pixels.

 ## Notes: